1robertslattery/UE4-LocalMultiplayer-Tutorial/README.md

 # UE4-LocalMultiplayer-Tutorial

-From my C++ Local Multiplayer tutorial on YouTube: https://youtu.be/eMfFKFpiFlY
+Hi!
+These are source files from my C++ Local Multiplayer tutorial for Unreal Engine 4.
+This repository also includes the Blueprints and AnimStarterPack.

+I did not include Starter Content here, so you'll have to import it into your project.

+I hope you learn a lot about Unreal Engine in this tutorial!